scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

    y[n] = -\sum_{k=1}^N a_k y[n-k] + \sum_{m=0}^M b_m x[n-m]

-where :math:`a_k, k=1,2,\ldots,N` and :math:`b_k, m=0,1,\ldots,M` are the filter coefficients.
+where :math:`a_k, k=1,2,\ldots,N` and :math:`b_m, m=0,1,\ldots,M` are the filter coefficients.
 The
 filter coefficients that implement a particular filter design can be obtained using design tools in [DSPComm]_.

 Other algorithms of course are possible.
 We might have a two channel system and perform operations on both signals, say combining them, filtering, and locally generating time varying periodic signals to create audio special effects.
 When first learning about real-time DSP it is important to start with simple algorithm configurations, so that external measurements can be used to characterize the systems and verify that the intended results are realized.
-So the process follows along the lines of, design, implement, and test using external test equipment.
+Developing a real-time DSP project follows along the lines of, design, implement, and test using external test equipment.
 The Jupyter notebook allows all of this to happen in one place, particularly if the test instrumentation is also PC-based, since PC-based instrument results can be exported as :code:`csv` and then imported in Jupyter notebook